cybernetics/JTemplate/README.md

 	TemplateEncoder.getModifiers().put("uppercase", new UppercaseModifier());

-Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template engines.
+Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple encoder instances.

 ### BeanAdapter Class
 The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be used in a data dictionary.